liquity/bold/README.md

 ## Redemption impact on borrowers

 Fork teams should be aware that redemptions technically may cause a slight short-term loss for borrowers, even though redemption fees are paid to the borrower.
 See the [explanation here](https://github.com/liquity/bold?tab=readme-ov-file#redemption-impact-on-borrowers).

+## Redemptions should be left to bots

+Though redemptions are permissionless, they are complicated and MEV-competitive.
+They are generally performed by sophisticated bots / savvy aribtrageurs.
+Fork teams should make ordinary users aware they if they manually redeem e.g. through front ends or Etherscan, they risk losing their funds  - see [here for more detail](https://github.com/liquity/bold?tab=readme-ov-file#redemption-warning).

 ## Closing the last Trove in the system